Shoyo-Hin4ta/24ee86/README.md

 ### Repository Structure

-This project is designed to work with the following repository structure:
+This repository contains the React application.
+The mock server needs to be cloned separately:

 ```
 24ee86/
-├── journey-builder-app/          # React application (this folder)
+├── journey-builder-app/          # React application
-├── frontendchallengeserver/       # Mock server
 └── README.md                      # Repository overview
 ```